Joseph Skinger: Sculpting

-A successful and well known designer and craftsman in hand wrought silver jewelry by vocation, Joe's greatest creative drive went into his work in sculpture.
-Beginning with highly original and unusual molten silver sculptures, his work went on to other mediums including cast bronze, wood and fiber glass.
+A designer and craftsman in hand wrought silver jewelry by vocation, Joe also worked in sculpture.
+Beginning with molten silver sculptures, his work went on to other mediums including cast bronze, wood and fiber glass.

 Skinger traveled to Boston to see the Andy Warhol show at The Institute of Contemporary Art in autumn of 1966.
 Warhol's work had a big effect on him and Skinger's sculpture took a major turn in material, style and concept from anything that came before.
 As soon as he returned to his studio he began to work on a new collection of "pop" sculpture.
 This collection was large in scale and was stored in the upper level over the shop when the house changed hands in the early 1970s.
 A subsequent fire destroyed this collection of sculpture which was made in the 3 months before he died in January 1967.
 All of his other work in sculpture amounting to about 90 pieces remain in a single collection.